Accelerating Vision AI Pipelines with Batch Mode VC-6 and NVIDIA Nsight

 By Jakub Antkiewicz

-NVIDIA engineers have re-architected the CUDA-accelerated VC-6 video codec implementation, introducing a batch processing mode that reduces per-image decode times by up to 85%.
-The update directly addresses the persistent "data-to-tensor gap," a performance mismatch where data decoding and preprocessing stages fail to keep pace with the improving throughput of vision AI models.
-This enhancement is particularly relevant for production systems handling large-batch inference and training, enabling significantly faster data pipelines on modern GPUs.
+NVIDIA engineers have re-architected the CUDA implementation of the SMPTE VC-6 video codec, introducing a batch processing mode that reduces per-image decode times by as much as 85%.
+This development directly addresses the 'data-to-tensor gap,' a persistent performance mismatch where data decoding and preprocessing stages struggle to keep pace with the increasing throughput of advanced vision AI models.
+The new implementation allows a single decoder to process multiple images simultaneously, a significant departure from the previous one-image-per-decoder model.